20 ways to help your child

-- Checking Ms. Wasson's website for important classroom information and due dates.
+- Checking the BLOG and calendar on Ms. Wasson's website for important classroom information and due dates.
 IT IS THE STUDENT'S RESPONSIBILITY TO DO THIS WEEKLY.

 - Encouraging your child to advocate, as much as they can, for themselves by talking to their teachers when they have questions about assignments or the grades they receive.

 - DO NOT DO YOUR CHILD'S WORK FOR THEM.
 This severely impacts my ability to help your child be successful.
 If the work I see and assess is not their work, there's no way I can truly know how to help them as a student.

 - Talking to your child about ways to cope with disappointment, deal with stress, & thrive after set backs.
 If your child doesn't seem to care about their grades as much as you or your child's teachers do, the school will definitely require you help from the home front to instill the importance of doing homework, motivation, rewards, consequences, positive reinforcement, and more.
 School, alone, cannot "fix" a child.
 This website provides several resources for empowering parents to cope with your child's behavior.

 - Making manageable goals (academic & others) and encouraging them to accomplish them - give them concrete solutions.
 Discuss and celebrate the steps that were made toward the goal, even when goals sometimes aren't fully realized.

 - Providing a consistent sleep schedule (adolescents need nine hours of sleep, at least) and limiting TV or any screen time an hour before bed.

 - Providing a well-balanced diet - & encouraging them to drink WATER.
 Get them to understand how diet affects their moods, productivity, motivation, and brain activity.

 - Establishing a schedule that permits ample time to get ready for school in the morning or at night.